CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 GitHub will give you a URL to create a pull request.
 Open it in the browser, and click "Create pull request".

-Notice the yellow "Some checks haven't completed yet" warning, with "Test/Test" under it.
+Notice the yellow "Some checks haven't completed yet" warning, with "Test / Test" under it.
 That's our GitHub Action running.

 ![PR screen with tests running](./images/1-4-pr-screen-with-tests-running.png)